-Late work (BD).
+Late Work (BD).
 Basic Degree students are expected to hand in assignments by the date given in the course outline.
-For every day that work is submitted past the published deadline, one (1) percentage point will be deducted from the assessed grade.
 The absolute deadline for the course is the examination day scheduled for the course or the last day of exam week for the semester in which the course is taught, whichever is sooner.

-This penalty is not applied to students with documented medical or compassionate difficulties or exceptional reasons (e.g., a death in the family or a serious illness); students facing such difficulties are kindly requested to consult with their faculty adviser or basic degree director, who should make a recommendation on the matter to the instructor and request an extension.
-The absolute deadline for obtaining an extension for the course is the examination day scheduled for the course or the last day of examination week, whichever is sooner.
-An extension must be requested from the registrar's office in the student's college of registration no later than the last day of exam week in which the course is taken.
-The extension, when approved, will have a mutually agreed upon deadline that does not extend beyond the conclusion of the following term.
-If a student has not completed work but has not been granted an extension, a final mark will be submitted calculating a zero for work not submitted.
+This penalty is not applied to students with documented medical or compassionate difficulties or exceptional reasons (e.g., a death in the family or a serious illness); students facing such difficulties are kindly requested to consult with their faculty adviser or basic degree director, who should make a recommendation on the matter to the instructor and request an SDF.
+The absolute deadline for obtaining an SDF for the course is the examination day scheduled for the course or the last day of examination week, whichever is sooner.
+An SDF must be requested from the registrar's office in the student's college of registration no later than the last day of exam week in which the course is taken.
+The SDF, when approved, will have a mutually agreed upon deadline that does not extend beyond the conclusion of the following term.
+If a student has not completed work but has not been granted an SDF, a final mark will be submitted calculating a zero for work not submitted.

 Course grades.
 Consistently with the policy of the University of Toronto, course grades submitted by an instructor are reviewed by a committee of the instructor's college before being posted to ACORN.
 Grades are not official until they are posted to ACORN.
-Course grades may be adjusted where they do not comply with University Assessment and Grading Practices Policy found at https://governingcouncil.utoronto.ca/secretariat/policies/grading-practices-policy-university-assessment-and-january-26-2012, policies found in the TST conjoint program handbooks, or college grading policy.
+Course grades may be adjusted where they do not comply with University Assessment and Grading Practices Policy found at www.governingcouncil.utoronto.ca/Assets/Governing+Council+Digital+Assets/Policies/PDF/grading.pdf, policies found in the TST conjoint program handbooks, or college grading policy.